altinakseven/xvim/memory-bank/activeContext.md

 ### Immediate Tasks

-1. Complete the implementation of the `:read` command to fully insert file content
+1. ~~Complete the implementation of the `:read` command to fully insert file content~~ ✓ Completed
 2. ~~Implement Visual mode selection and operations~~ ✓ Completed
 3. Implement Insert mode text entry
 4. Begin work on the WASM plugin system
 5. Enhance Visual mode with more text objects and operations
-6. Fix the compilation error in the plugin system related to the NoxChat command
+6. ~~Fix the compilation error in the plugin system related to the NoxChat command~~ ✓ Completed
+7. ~~Implement proper window splitting for the NoxChat command~~ ✓ Completed
+8. Fix the remaining compilation errors in the codebase to make the editor runnable
-7. Address the numerous warnings throughout the codebase
+9. Address the numerous warnings throughout the codebase
 =======

 ### Short-term Goals